 Related Article

-Free Real Estate Practice Exam + 7 Hacks to Help You Ace Your Real Estate Exam
+Free Real Estate Practice Exam + 7 Hacks to Help You Ace Your Licensing Test

 Once you’ve successfully completed your prelicensing course, application, and license exam, you’ll be ready for an exciting career in real estate in North Carolina.
 The NCREC will email your provisional real estate broker license to you when your application and exam have been approved.